demystifyfp/demystifyfp/content/fsharp/series/fstweet/deploying-to-azure-app-service.md

   )
 ```

 For dev environment, we'll be using `./build` as build directory and `Kudu.deploymentTemp` as build directory in the other environments.
-We've also removed the `deployDir` (that was part of the auto-genrated build file) as we are not using it.
+We've also removed the `deployDir` (that was part of the auto-generated build file) as we are not using it.

 Then we need to two more targets